abhip64/smart-robot-hc/README.md

 # smart-robot-hc
 The project title stands for **SMARTPHONE BASED ROBOT HIGH LEVEL CONTROLLER**.
 Smart Phone accessibility for the common public has risen dramatically over the years.
 Smart phones comes loaded with sensors such as gyroscopes, accelerometers, barometers, magenetometers, proximity sensors, cameras, GPS; almost everything that is needed to build a perception pipeline for a robotic system.
-They also come loaded with high power processors and ample RAM and thus can be used to replace the high level computing platforms(SBC's) such as Raspberry Pi, Jetson Nano etc. If the data from the sensors can be appropriately processed and obtained from a smart phone then along with a low level microcontroller such as Arduino it can be used to build working robotic systems.
+They also come loaded with high power processors and ample RAM and thus can be used to replace the high level computing platforms(SBC's) such as Raspberry Pi, Jetson Nano etc. If the data from the sensors can be appropriately processed and obtained from a smart phone then along with a low level microcontroller such as Arduino, it can be used to build working robotic systems.
 The main objective of this project is to explore the possibility of developing an easy to use mobile application which can be used to make use of the untapped potential of smart phones for building robotic systems.

 # Installation Instructions